Types of SIP Plans

-- If you start investing in SIP early and for a longer tenure, then you can avail the ‘power of compounding’.
+- If you start investing in SIP early and for a longer tenure, then you can avail of the ‘power of compounding’.
 Through it, you can earn interest on the amount you invest.
-The interest so obtained gets accumulated and compounded over a period of time.
+The interest so obtained gets accumulated and compounded over some time.

 Similarly, you can also increase the SIP amount in case you receive a bonus or make some gains.
 While investing in flexible SIP, you will have to stipulate a fixed amount of investments.
 The plan provides an option to change the investment amount of that month 7 days before your SIP date.

 This option is beneficial for those investors who are aware of the market volatility and who have a proper understanding of the financial market.
-In order to start this SIP, you can set an index level, event, NAV or a specific date to start this SIP.
+To start this SIP, you can set an index level, event, NAV or a specific date to start this SIP.

 However, it is advised to not opt for trigger SIP as it incites speculations.
-It is always advisable to choose a long-term tenure in order to foster your financial goals.
+It is always advisable to choose a long-term tenure to foster your financial goals.

 Wrapping it up!

 Even though these SIP plans provide the facility of flexibility and convenience to you, your key objective should be to stay invested in SIP for a longer tenure and avoid any short-term financial limitations.
 Thus, you can achieve your long-term and short-term goals by making a disciplined and smart investment.

 - Most Read

 - Best SIP Plans: Top SIP Plans to Invest in India